Last updated: Apr 21 2015

 - Rebuild the project and verify that the site is running properly.

 Note: To ensure maximum availability and scaling flexibility, Episerver Find uses dynamic IP ranges.
-If you for example require whitelisting of IP addresses in the firewall, make sure that your firewall supports domain-based whitelisting.
+For example, if you require whitelisting of IP addresses in the firewall, make sure that your firewall supports domain-based whitelisting.

 Indexing the website